geocomPP/sdv/chapter.md

 R is a free and open source computer program that runs on all major operating systems.
 It relies primarily on the *command line* for data input.
-This means that instead of interacting with the program by clicking on different parts of the screen, users type commands.
-This will seem a little daunting at first but the approach has a number of benefits, as highlighted by Gary Sherman (2008, p.
+This means that instead of interacting with the program by clicking on different parts of the screen, users type commands for the operations they wish to complete.
+This seems a little daunting at first but the approach has a number of benefits, as highlighted by Gary Sherman (2008, p.
 283), developer of the popular Geographical Information System (GIS) QGIS:

 > With the advent of “modern” GIS software, most people want to point
 > and click their way through life.
 That’s good, but there is a